Mnpezz/NanoPayWebStore/README.md

 })
 ```

+Additional Features
+Wishlist
+The WebStore includes a wishlist feature.
+Users can add products to their wishlist, which is stored in the browser's local storage.

+Related Products
+On the product page, related products are displayed to encourage additional purchases.

+Reviews
+A mock review system is implemented to showcase product feedback.

-## Installation
+Installation

-1. Clone this repository to your local machine or server.
+Clone this repository to your local machine or server.
-2. Make the necessary configurations as described above.
+Make the necessary configurations as described above.
-3. Deploy the files to your web server.
+Deploy the files to your web server.

+Notes

+Ensure all image URLs in the product configurations are correct and accessible.
+The WebStore uses local storage for cart and wishlist functionality.
+Ensure your users' browsers support local storage.
+For exclusive items, remember to provide both blurred and unblurred images as needed.
+When testing payments, use small amounts of Nano to avoid unnecessary expenses.